Skip to content

 This type of webbing is called ‘creeping’ because it allows the spider to sneak up on its prey without being detected.

-The number of types of spiders depends largely on what region you live in; how many types of spiders are there?
+The number of spiders depends largely on your region; how many types of spiders are there?
 But there are over 40,000 species worldwide.

 In general, there are three groups: jumping spiders (with only two eyes), ground-dwelling spiders (those who live under rocks or wood piles), and web-spinning spiders (like the common house spider).